MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-cost-optimization/includes/5-design-for-rate-optimization.md

 *Contoso's challenge*

-- Now that the team has consolidated onto one cluster, removing some of the excess compute and operational burden they previously absorbed, they are interested in finding additional measures to lower the cost of the cluster.
+- Now that the team has consolidated onto one cluster, removing some of the excess compute and operational burden they previously absorbed, they're interested in finding additional measures to lower the cost of the cluster.
 - Because the BI team is happy with the AKS platform, they plan on continuing to use it for the foreseeable future, and likely will even grow its usage.

 *Applying the approach and outcomes*

 - Because AKS is built on top of Virtual Machine Scale Sets, the team looks into Azure Reservations.
 They know the expected SKUs and scale units they need for the user nodes.
 - They purchase a three-year reservation that covers the system node pool and the minimum instance count of nodes per user node pool.
-- With this purchase, the team knows they are getting the best deal on their compute needs while allowing the workload to grow over time.
+- With this purchase, the team knows they're getting the best deal on their compute needs while allowing the workload to grow over time.

 ## Use fixed-price billing when practical